-Appendix I - Statement of Assurances and Verification of Intent
+Appendix I Statement of Assurances and Verification of Intent

-For the period of January 1, 2017 through December 31, 2020, Rogue Valley Council of Governments (RVCOG) - District 8 Area Agency on Aging accepts the responsibility to administer this Area Plan in accordance with all requirements of the Older Americans Act (OAA) (P.L.
+For the period of January 1, 2021 through December 31, 2024, Rogue Valley Council of Governments (RVCOG) - District 8 Area Agency on Aging accepts responsibility to administer this Area Plan in accordance with all requirements of the Older Americans Act (OAA) (P.L.
 109-365) and related state law and policy.
 Through the Area Plan, RVCOG shall promote the development of a comprehensive and coordinated system of services to meet the needs of older individuals and individuals with disabilities and serve as the advocacy and focal point for these groups in the Planning and Service Area.
-RVCOG assures that it will:
+The RVCOG assures that it will:

-- Comply with all applicable state and federal laws, regulations, policies and contract requirements relating to activities carried out under the Area Plan. - Conduct outreach, provide services in a comprehensive and coordinated system, and establish goals and objectives with emphasis on: a) older individuals who have the greatest social and economic need, with particular attention to low income minority individuals and older individuals residing in rural areas; b) older individuals with significant disabilities; c) older individuals at risk for institutional placement; d) older Native Americans; and e) older individuals with limited English proficiency.
+- Comply with all applicable state and federal laws, regulations, policies and contract requirements relating to activities carried out under the Area Plan. - Conduct outreach, provide services in a comprehensive and coordinated system, and establish goals objectives with emphasis on: a) older individuals who have the greatest social and economic need, with particular attention to low income minority individuals and older individuals residing in rural areas; b) older individuals with significant disabilities; c) older Native Americans; and d) older individuals with limited English proficiency.

-All agreements with providers of OAA services shall require the provider to specify how it intends to satisfy the service needs of low-income minority individuals and older individuals residing in rural areas and meet specific objectives established by RVCOG for providing services to low income minority individuals and older individuals residing in rural areas within the Planning and Service Area.
+All agreement with providers of OAA services shall require the provider to specify how it intends to satisfy the service needs of low-income minority individuals and older individuals residing in rural areas and meet specific objectives established by the RVCOG for providing services to low income minority individuals and older individuals residing in rural areas with the Planning and Service Area.

-Provide assurances that the RVCOG will coordinate planning, identification, assessment of needs, and provision of services for older individuals with disabilities, with particular attention to individuals with significant disabilities, with agencies that develop or provide services for individuals with disabilities.
+Provide assurances that the Area Agency on Aging will coordinate planning, identification, assessment of needs and provision of services for older individuals with disabilities, with particular attention to individuals with significant disabilities, with agencies that develop or provide services for individuals with disabilities.

-Provide information and assurances concerning services to older individuals who are Native Americans, including:
+Provide information and assurance concerning services to older individuals who are Native Americans, including:

-- A. Information concerning whether there is a significant population of older Native Americans in the planning and service area, and if so, an assurance that the Area Agency on Aging will pursue activities, including outreach, to increase access of those older Native Americans to programs and benefits provided under the Area Plan; - B. An assurance that the Area Agency on Aging will, to the maximum extent practicable, coordinate the services the agency provides with services provided under Title VI of the Older Americans Act; and - C. An assurance that the Area Agency on Aging will make services under the Area Plan available; to the same extent as such services are available to older individuals within the planning and service area, to older Native Americans.
+- A. Information concerning whether there is a significant population of older Native Americans in the Planning and Service Area, and if so, an assurance that the Area Agency on Aging will pursue activities, including outreach, to increase access of those older Native Americans to programs and benefits provided under the Area Plan; - B. An assurance that the Area Agency on Aging will, to the maximum extent practicable, coordinate the services the agency provides with services provided under Title VI of the Older Americans Act; and - C. An assurance that the Area Agency on Aging will make services under the Area Plan available; to the same extent as such services are available to older individuals within the Planning and Service Area, to older Native Americans.

-Provide assurances that the Area Agency on Aging, in funding the State Long Term Care Ombudsman program under section 307(a)(9), will expend not less than the total amount of Title III funds expended by the agency in Fiscal Year 2000 on the State Long Term Care Ombudsman Program.
+Provide assurances that the Area Agency on Aging, in funding the State Long Term Care Ombudsman program under section 307(a)(9), will expend not less than the total amount of the Title III funds expended by the agency in Fiscal year 2000 on the State Long Term Care Ombudsman Program.